Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 ## Audio Hotkey { .text-yellow }

-This command works *exactly the same* as stegatxins0's version, except rewritten in a more readable format.
+This script works *exactly the same* as stegatxins0's version, except rewritten in a more readable format.
-If you already have the audio hotkey setup, there is no reason to change the old command.
+If you already have the audio hotkey setup, there is no reason to change the old script.

 To use this, follow the steps for setting up the [audio hotkey](https://rentry.co/mining#hotkey-for-audio),